Willowbrook/Rosa Parks station: History

 The Blue Line portion of the station was closed from January 26 to November 2, 2019 for a major renovation project as part of the New Blue Improvements Project.

 Service

 Station layout

 The A Line platform is on the street level, and the C Line platform is on the upper (freeway) level.
 The two levels are connected by stairs/escalators/elevators via a mezzanine.
 Ticket machines are located on street level and on the mezzanine.

-A spur track connects the northbound A Line just south of the station to a pocket track on the C Line, allowing trains to transfer between the two lines when necessary, usually to allow C Line trains to access the A Line maintenance yard.
+A spur track connects the northbound A Line just south of the station to a pocket track on the C Line, allowing trains to transfer between the two lines when necessary, usually to allow fleet repositioning.
 This track is not used for revenue service.